MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/troubleshoot/payment-type-credit-card-error.md

 # required metadata

 title: "Payment type must be credit card" error on Sales order page
-description: This topic provides troubleshooting information for when an error message is displayed on the sales order page after synchronizing an order.
+description: This topic provides troubleshooting guidance for when an error message is displayed on the sales order page after synchronizing an order.
 author: Reza-Assadi
 manager: AnnBe
 ms.date: 02/23/2021